q15928/MDS/README.md

 # MDS
-This is the notebooks during my study of Master of Data Science in year 2016
+These are my practices with Python and R during my study of Master of Data Science in year 2016